AliyaDav/First_shinyapp/README.md

 # Firts-shinyapp

-Here is my first shinyapp using the data from the World Happiness Report
+Here is my first shinyapp using the data from the World Happiness Report.
+Let's see which countries are the happiest.